+Dishonest or unqualified contractors may try to take advantage of disaster victims.
 No matter how urgent your need for repairs, take the time to hire the right contractors to help you rebuild your home/business.
-You may need to hire certified technicians to assess your home/business for possible structural, electrical, or natural gas-related safety issues before restoring energy supplies.
-You may also encounter dishonest or unqualified contractors trying to take advantage of disaster victims.
-Learn all you can about restoration requirements and your contractor—especially if he or she solicits you.
+Certified technicians can assess your home/business for possible structural, electrical, or natural gas-related safety issues before power is restored.

 - Contact your local city or county building inspectors for information on structural safety codes and standards that may govern the way you clean and rebuild your home/business.

 - Take time to fully assess the damage that must be repaired.
 Obtain multiple opinions and quotes.

 - Take pictures for insurance and disaster assistance claims before taking steps to rebuild or throwing things away.
 Contact your insurance provider to discuss your options and responsibilities.

 - Federal, state, and local officials may be able to direct you to certified contractors, and have programs to help you schedule and pay for assessments and repairs.